Agent context is constrained by soft degradation, not hard token limits

 Agent context windows have two bounds: a hard token limit and a soft degradation surface.
 The hard limit is the maximum tokens the model accepts — exceed it and the API rejects the request.
 The soft bound is where performance silently degrades: missed instructions, shallow reasoning, ignored context — while output remains well-formed.

 The soft bound is the binding constraint — performance degrades well before the hard limit is reached.
-What constrains work is not running out of tokens but the quality of what those tokens do, driven by at least two dimensions: volume and complexity.
-Other factors — information arrangement, prompt framing — also shift the degradation surface but are not yet resolved into this decomposition.
+What constrains work is not running out of tokens but the quality of what those tokens do, driven by at least three dimensions: volume, complexity, and relevance/interference.
+Other factors — information arrangement and prompt framing — also shift the degradation surface, often by changing one of these dimensions indirectly.

 Dimensions of the soft bound